The BJJ Story

 The UFC Era — The Sport Goes Global

 The story of BJJ's spread outside Brazil begins with Rorion Gracie.
-In 1978, he moved to the USA with $2,000 and a dream of making the family's martial art known worldwide.
+In 1978, he moved to Southern California with $2,000 and a dream of making the family's martial art known worldwide.
 He taught in his garage in Los Angeles and worked as a Hollywood extra.
+In 1980, he initiated the "Gracie Challenge" in the USA — open challenges attracting fighters from all styles.

 On November 12, 1993, the martial arts world changed forever.
-UFC 1 was held in Denver, Colorado, co-created by Rorion.
+UFC 1 was held in Denver, Colorado — created by Rorion together with promoter Art Davie.
 Eight practitioners from eight martial arts met with no weight classes and minimal rules.

-Royce Gracie, weighing just 76 kg, was deliberately chosen because he wasn't the biggest or strongest.
+Royce Gracie, weighing just 76 kg, was deliberately chosen because he wasn't the biggest or strongest — the smallest competitor in the tournament.
 That night he defeated three opponents via submission.
 Royce also won UFC 2 and UFC 4.
 Suddenly, BJJ was the hottest topic in martial arts.

 IBJJF and Sportification